Five Resources that will Make You a Children's Book Guru

 - Newbery Medal - Honors the author who contributed the most "distinguished" work in children's literature from the previous year.

-- Pura Belpre - Award given to a Latino or Latina writer and illustrator whose work portrays or celebrates the Latino experience.
+- Pura Belpre - An award given to a Latino or Latina writer and illustrator whose work portrays or celebrates the Latino experience.

 5. Pinterest.
 Pinterest is a great resource for literature in the form of book lists.
 Who doesn't love a great list?
 There are several bloggers who do nothing but research and create book lists for all sorts of topics.
 I love collecting these so much that I've created an entire Pinterest board for just book lists.
 You can find it here: